Mengding Ganlu: A Thousand-Year Journey of a Single Tea Leaf

 The Legacy of Mengding: Tracing the Ancient Legend of a Thousand-Year Tribute Tea

-In the Western Han Dynasty, the tea ancestors began planting tea on Mount Mengding, sowing seven sacred tea saplings on the peak of Lotus Five Peaks, initiating the precedent of Chinese .
+In the Western Dynasty, the tea ancestors began planting tea on Mount Mengding, sowing seven sacred tea saplings on the peak of Lotus Five Peaks, initiating the precedent of culture.
 The quality of Mount Mengding's tea was exceptional; after eight centuries of word-of-mouth praise, it became renowned nationwide and eventually graced the palates of royalty, becoming a tribute item.
-During the Tang Dynasty, tea from Mount Mengding was officially listed as a royal tribute; by the Guangxu period of the Qing Dynasty, the finest tea from Mount Mengding was used exclusively for imperial ancestral rites.
+During the , tea from Mount Mengding was officially listed as a royal tribute; by the Guangxu period of the Qing Dynasty, the finest tea from Mount Mengding was used exclusively for imperial ancestral rites.

 Mengding Ganlu: A Thousand-Year Journey of a Single Tea Leaf-2